JLPLabs/HVOC_2023/docs/welcome.rst

 	The network provided by ICSim.

-The video shows setting up and using ICSim.

-Perhaps you prefer reading... here is a summary I created.
-`Virtual Network Introduction <Virtual_Network_Introduction.pdf>`_

 Video
 .....

-This video shows the car hacking simulation environment, "ICSim", that inspired our lab.

-ICSim -- Rising Tide Cybersecurity "Introducing CAN and ICSim" `video <https://www.youtube.com/watch?v=CxS-S91DWxY>_`
+ICSim -- Rising Tide Cybersecurity "Introducing CAN and ICSim" `video <https://www.youtube.com/watch?v=CxS-S91DWxY>`_

 * 1:18 -- CAN